Nomad Opening Doors

 This policy applies to those using our services and our supporters.
 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.

-We collect personal data from you in the following ways:
+We collect personal data from you or about you in the following ways:

-- Through your contacting us with enquiries and comments;
+- Through your contacting us with enquiries and comment

 If you take one of the steps mentioned above, we will collect and process personal data about you such as: